Tips For Improving Health and Well-being in the Office

 3. Encourage hydration and healthy eating.

-As an employer, you can make it much easier for your employees to stay hydrated and eat healthier by following the following tips.
+As an employer, you can make it much easier for your employees to stay hydrated and eat healthier by following these tips.

 - Installing filtered water stations